hanifahuq/hanifahuq/README.md

 Skills: Python / R / SQL / MatLab

-- 🔭 I’m currently working on filling up this profile with more projects!
+- 🔭 Currently working on filling up this profile with more projects!
-- 🌱 I’m learning Data Science with Python through DataCamp
+- 🌱 Learning Data Science with Python through DataCamp
+- 💼 Open to jobs in data science/ data analysis

 Please have a look on my linkedin below to view my educational background and experience.